CORRECTED-HIGHLIGHTS-Golf-U.S. Open Day Two

 (Corrects stat in sixth highlight from five-over to five-under)

-ERIN, Wisconsin, June 16 The second round of the 117th U.S. Open began on Friday.
+ERIN, Wisconsin, June 16 (Reuters) - The second round of the 117th U.S. Open began on Friday.
 Following are the highlights from the second major championship of the year at Erin Hills.

 The leaderboard keeps changing by the minute.
 Englishmen Paul Casey and Tommy Fleetwood and Americans Brooks Koepka and Brian Harman are the clubhouse pacesetters at seven-under 137.